nikantonelli/LeanKitUtils/README.md

 java -jar lkutility\target\lkutility-1.3-jar-with-dependencies.jar -f "file.xlsx" -e -i  -A -T -S -C

 * To get an example spreadsheet of what the importer requires, you can run the export (only, using -e) on a board that has parent/child, attachment, comment, etc., data already set up.
 * To get an idea of the progress that the exporter/importer is making, use the option "-x 2".
 You can increase that to 3 or 4 if you want more info on what the program is doing.
+In normal running, you do not have to provide the -x option, but it is eerily silent..... until it gets an error.
 * The importer does not check validity of data before performing its work.
 Any incorrect data might cause the card to not be imported as expected, i.e. incorrect data is ignored where possible.
 * Assigned Users are matched by email address and if they exist in the destination are automatically added to the destination board